 When participants were asked how much sex they would like to be having, a third said between two and four times per week.
 One in 10 Australians really wanted to be getting down and dirty every day.

-But although we may be a horny bunch, it would seem that Australians are only willing to score themselves a modest six out of 10 when it comes to their own sexual capabilities.
+But although we may be a frisky bunch, it would seem that Australians are only willing to score themselves a modest six out of 10 when it comes to their own sexual capabilities.

 Looking at the biggest barriers couples face in reaching their sexual needs, over half (56%) said that kids challenged their sex lives the most.
 And somewhat unsurprisingly, the COVID-19 pandemic has also had an impact.
 According to the survey, one-third of men and a quarter of women agreed that the pandemic has put a dampener on their sex lives.

 Of the findings, Sharon Draper, relationship expert at eharmony, says: “Sex is often just one part of a healthy, happy relationship, but it isn’t everything.